RadAlpaca11/robot-experiments/Notes/genesisNotes.md

 Paper is coming soon.

 # Summary
-Genesis is a universal physics engine developed entirely in python.
+Genesis is a universal physics engine developed entirely in python, and controlled with python code.
 It is lightweight, fast, and very user-friendly.
+There are plans to include more features, including AI-generated scenes and assets.

 We have gone through some of the Getting Started section of the [user guide](https://genesis-world.readthedocs.io/en/latest/user_guide/index.html).